Ozzie Albies Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks third in the league with a collective 10 strikeouts per nine innings.
+- The Reds pitching staff is third in the league with a collective 10.4 strikeouts per nine innings.

-- The Reds have the 18th-ranked team ERA among all league pitching staffs (4.62).
+- The Reds have the 16th-ranked team ERA among all league pitching staffs (4.55).

-- Reds pitchers combine to allow the third-fewest home runs in baseball (six total, 0.8 per game).
+- Reds pitchers combine to surrender seven home runs (0.8 per game), the sixth-fewest in the league.

-- Ashcraft (1-0) makes the start for the Reds, his second of the season.
+- Cessa (0-0) pitches for the Reds to make his second start of the season.

-- In his most recent appearance -- in relief on Sunday -- the right-hander tossed 2/3 innings against the Philadelphia Phillies while surrendering hits.
+- In his last appearance -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Atlanta Braves while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.